nbrest/kamehouse/docs/installation/installation.md

 * Update the values in `${HOME}/.kamehouse/config/kamehouse.cfg` to match your local network setup then rebuild kamehouse with `deploy-kamehouse.sh`

+* Configure kamehouse secrets.
+See [kamehouse-shell](/kamehouse-shell/README.md) to configure kamehouse secrets on your local system to run kamehouse

+* Configure certificate and keystore used for encryption/decryption in kamehouse as mentioned in the section below `Create certificate and keystore:`

 * In **Windows**: Update root password in `MARIADB_PASS_ROOT_WIN` in `${HOME}/.kamehouse/config/keys/.kamehouse-secrets.cfg`.
 See below section how to configure kamehouse secrets

 * [optional] Update kamehouse mariadb password `MARIADB_PASS_KAMEHOUSE` in `${HOME}/.kamehouse/config/keys/.kamehouse-secrets.cfg`.
 See below section how to configure kamehouse secrets